gabrielgarci/ngx-interceptor/projects/ngx-interceptor/README.md

 ### Color
-The interceptor has a default spinner to show when it is waiting a response.
+The interceptor has a default blue (#0051ff) spinner to show when it is waiting a response.
 The spinner color can be changed easily by the following input (accept any kind of CSS color):
 ```html
 <ngx-interceptor color="green"></ngx-interceptor>
 ```